 - Do Things Right the First Time

 This focus area is all about not creating Technical Debt.
 Whether it is in Application Development, Enterprise Architecture, or IT Operations … there is medium to long term cost savings in the discipline of ‘doing things right the first time’.Think about the processes, inspection and reporting protocols, and management review that can help mature an organization to a level where no short-cuts are allowed and quality (conformance to specifications) is non-negotiable.

 If you haven't read Part 1 of this 3 part series, you can find it here.
-Make sure to check back for the final blog of series that will focus on other ways to optimize your IT.
+The final blog of the three-part series, which can be viewed here, focuses on additional ways to optimize your IT.
 We're here to help, so click here if you would like more information on how Solutions II is helping clients with the Adaptable Data Center® or just need to ask a question about getting to the "new normal."